dadounsamira/kickstarter-analysis/README.md

 ### Purpose

-Louise **Fever** reached the goal on a short amount of time, Louise wants to understand the elemets that play a significant role on determing the success or failure of a compaign.
+Louise play  **Fever** reached the goal on a short amount of time, Louise wants to understand the elemets that play a significant role on determing the success or failure of a compaign.
 This analysis will shed light on how some factors contribute to success or failure to a compaign such as when to launch a compaign,the bakers preferences and countries that get the most funds.
 Using this kickstarter dataset will help deliver outcomes in respect of Louise needs.
 Included the source of this dataset [here](/Kickstarter_Challenge .xlsx.zip)